Recipe: Roast Turkey

 - Gourmet Santa Maria Sea Salted BBQ Rub

 For the juiciest turkey ever, check out our Turkey Brining Kit with brining instructions to brine your turkey for 1 hour per pound before roasting.
+We also made a guide to making the perfect Thanksgiving turkey if you want to find out more hints and tips.
+When preparing and cooking a turkey, be sure to follow proper food safety and handling guidelines.

 Preheat oven to 325 degrees.
 Pat turkey dry and brush it with a little melted butter or olive oil if desired to help the seasoning stick.
 Sprinkle it all over with 1 to 2 tsp. of seasoning per pound of turkey.
 Place turkey breast side up on a roasting rack in a roasting pan that is at least 2 inches deep.
 (Tip: If you don’t have a roasting rack, use rolled up foil or veggies like sliced onions and carrots to keep the turkey off the bottom of the pan.)
 Roast turkey for about 15 min. per pound of turkey or until the internal temperature reaches 165 degrees at the inner thigh and thickest part of the breast.
 Baste turkey with juices from the roasting pan every 30 to 45 min. or so.
 Let turkey rest for 30 min. before carving and serving.